Comfortjet train from Berlin to Prague

 small bullet point Prague Hlavni station guide

-small bullet point Hotel suggestions for Prague
+small bullet point Recommended hotels in Prague

 small bullet point Trains from Berlin to other destinations